French Baby Room Ideas

 French baby girl pink, black and aqua crib bedding with French poodles, polka dots and Eiffel Tower fabrics.

-I'm using this crib bedding set as inspiration for my French baby room ideas because I love the colors and the combination French Poodle, Eiffel tower theme of the fabric.
-When I first started the nursery decorating process I thought that my decorating style would most likely be French Country since the living areas of our home are decorated in a Paris apartment style and the kitchen and breakfast area with my vintage rooster collection and vintage Parisian cityscapes.
+This is the crib bedding set that I'm using as inspiration for my French baby room's color scheme.
+I love the colors and the combination French Poodle, Eiffel tower theme of the fabric.
+When I first started decorating the nursery I thought that my decorating style would most likely be French Country.

 It has a modern look, unlike the rest of our home, but it won't be out of place since the door to our baby girl's nursery opens into a hallway that has a neutral wall paint color decorated with architectural items we collected during our travels.